 Component: 6.0 Early Intervention Services and Supports Related Policy Component Guidance/Procedures Reference/Related Documents 6.4.6 A. The usual and customary charge is often referred to as the list price or catalog price.
 B. For items that are not listed as durable medical equipment, the manufacturer's suggested retail price is to be used as the usual and customary charge.
 C. Hearing aids and (frequency modulation) FM systems are recommended to the IFSP team by the child's audiologist.
 Durable Medical Equipment and Medical Supplies 6.4.9 LES procedures regarding the lending of assistive technology devices should include guidelines regarding the family's ability to retain a borrowed assistive technology device for a limited amount of time after the child reaches the age of 36 months.
 6.4.11 A. An assistive technology device is authorized on the IFSP and purchased for a specific child and automatically transfers with the child when transitioning.
 B. The Assistive Technology Flyer may be used to inform families of their right to request that an assistive technology device be transferred with the child when transitioning or LES may create a document to serve this purpose.
 Assistive Technology Flyer - Spanish Assistive Technology Flyer - Creole 6.4.12 The Request for Transfer of Assistive Technology form may be used to request the transfer of an assistive technology device or LES may create a document to serve this purpose.
-Request forTransfer ofAssistiveTechnology form -SpanishRequest forTransfer ofAssistiveTechnology form -Creole 6.4.13 The Assistive Technology Decision form may be used to acknowledge receipt of a written request to transfer a loaned assistive technology device or LES may create a document to serve this purpose.
+Request for Transfer of Assistive Technology form - Spanish Request for Transfer of Assistive Technology form - Creole 6.4.13 The Assistive Technology Decision form may be used to acknowledge receipt of a written request to transfer a loaned assistive technology device or LES may create a document to serve this purpose.
 Assistive Technology Decision form - Spanish Assistive Technology

+Component: 6.0 Early Intervention Services and Supports

+Related Policy Component Guidance/Procedures Reference/Related Documents

+Decision form -

+Creole

+6.4.14 The Assistive Technology Decision form may be used to notify the requestor of approval or denial of the transfer or LES may create a Assistive Technology

+document to serve this purpose.
+Decision form -

+Spanish

+Assistive

+Technology

+Decision form -

+Creole

-Component: 6.0 Early Intervention Services and Supports Related Policy Component Guidance/Procedures Reference/Related Documents - Decision form - Creole 6.4.14 The Assistive Technology Decision form may be used to notify the requestor of approval or denial of the transfer or LES may create a document to serve this purpose.
-Assistive Technology Decision form - Spanish Assistive Technology Decision form - Creole 6.5.0 Health Services 6.5.1 A. After the family's concerns, priorities and resources are discussed and outcomes are determined, the IFSP team should consider the following in determining services and/or devices for the child/family: 1.
-What is the expected outcome regarding the service/device with this child and family?
-2. How do the expected outcomes regarding the service/device relate to the developmental outcomes on the IFSP?
-3. Is the service/device: a.
-Surgical in nature? b.
-Purely medical? c.
-Necessary to enable the child to benefit from other early intervention services during the service/device that includes information regarding: a.
-The quality of the service/device? b.
-Whether the service/device? i.
-Has produced the desired results? ii.
-Has worked with children/families under similar circumstances? iii.
+6.5.0 Health Services

+6.5.1 A. After the family's concerns, priorities and resources are discussed and outcomes are determined, the IFSP team should consider the following in determining services and/or devices for the child/family: What is the expected outcome regarding the service/device with this child and family?
+How do the expected outcomes regarding the service/device relate to the developmental outcomes on the IFSP?
+Is the service/device: Surgical in nature?
+Purely medical?
+Necessary to enable the child to benefit from other early intervention services during the time the child is receiving those services?
+Is there an existing evidence base regarding this service/device that includes information regarding: The quality of the service/device?
+Whether the service/device: Has produced the desired results?
+Has worked with children/families under similar circumstances?
 Is considered experimental?
+Does the team need to include additional individuals with expertise to assist in answering the questions above?

-0.0.1 6.6.0 Medical Services 6.6.1 Medical services do not include services to determine etiology of a condition or for medical treatment.
+6.6.1 Medical services do not include services to determine etiology of a

+condition or for medical treatment.